epfl-ada/ada-2022-project-lego/README.md

 Assumptions:

-- popular movies means the one which got the highest box revenues or are highest rated in user rankings.
+- The term popular movies means the ones which got the highest box revenues or are highest rated in user rankings.
+We are using these movies, beause it is infeasible to use all the films which were ever made.
-- when considering sentiment indicators influence on the revenue and reviews, we ommit the aspect of technical realisation of the movie.

 ### 2. Sentiment analysis